Rustyt23/farmOSS/docs/guide/people.md

   changes.
 For example, if you need to share your farm records with an Organic Certifying Agent, you can give them a user account with the Viewer role.

-These roles can be disabled by uninstalling the "Default Roles" module.

 The "farmOS Account Admin Role" module provides another optional managed role called **Account Admin**, which has permission to add/edit/remove other users.
 This is useful in situations where an instance administrator wants to give someone the ability to set up other accounts, without giving them full admin access.

+Each of these roles is provided by a separate module that can be turned on/off individually.

 Permissions for managed roles cannot be modified through the UI.
 This is not generally an issue since the provided roles have been carefully tailored to